Kerso-official/Kerso-official/README.md

-- 👋 Hi, I’m Kerso!
+- Hi, I'm Kerso1
-- 👀 I’m interested in making web apps
-- 🌱 I’m currently learning JS and Python
+- I'm currently learning C# and C++
-- 📫 How to reach me: via e-mail: kerso@kerso.dev or via discord: kerso.dev
+- I can make simple website or webapp
-- 😄 Pronouns: He/Him
+- He/Him

 <!---
 Kerso-official/Kerso-official is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.